dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 # Server Broker Behavior

-## Receiving an HTTP GET request
+## Receiving an HTTP POST request

-When an HTTP GET request is received, the Broker invokes the TAM's "ProcessConnect" API.
+When an HTTP POST request is received with an empty body, the Broker invokes the TAM's "ProcessConnect" API.
 The TAM will then pass back a (possibly empty) message buffer.

-## Receiving an HTTP POST request

-When an HTTP POST request is received, the Broker calls the TAM's "ProcessOTrPMessage" API to pass it the request body.
+When an HTTP POST request is received with a non-empty body, the Broker calls the TAM's "ProcessOTrPMessage" API to pass it the request body.
 The TAM will then pass back a (possibly empty) message buffer.